The Million Token Question: What We Actually Found

 I expected structure to help.
 I did not expect it to help this consistently.

 I also expected the more complex retrieval stack to beat a basic BM25 baseline.
-It did not, at least not on this corpus.
-And I did not expect naive long context to fail as sharply as it did around the middle of the window.
+It did not on this corpus.
+Naive long context also failed more sharply than I expected around the middle of the window.

-The project also stopped feeling theoretical once the pipeline started breaking in a few different ways.
-The pilot exposed a bad ground-truth entry, where our evaluation expected “256k” even though the source documents said “128k.”
-One early 429 also forced me to make the runner resumable before the full experiments could finish cleanly.
+The project stopped feeling theoretical when the pipeline broke in specific ways.
+The pilot found a bad ground truth entry.
+The evaluation expected “256k” even though the source documents said “128k.”
+An early 429 forced me to make the runner resumable before I could finish the full experiments.

 Those surprises came out of 4,380 API calls across two experiments.
-That is enough volume to take the patterns seriously, but still narrow enough that the conclusions need to stay scoped to this workload.
+That is enough volume to take the patterns seriously.
+It is still narrow enough that the conclusions need to stay scoped to this workload.

-If you want to use long context, structure is not a cosmetic improvement.
-It is part of the method.
+If you use long context, structure is part of the method.

 Across Experiment 1, structured long context averaged F1 0.228.
 Naive long context averaged 0.136.
 That is a 68 percent relative improvement.
-The absolute scores matter less than the gap: the same window size behaved very differently depending on how the material was packaged.
+The absolute scores matter less than the gap.
+The same window size produced different behavior when I changed how the material was packaged.

 The second important result was stability across fill levels.

 At 30 percent fill, naive long context held at F1 0.188.
-At 50 percent fill, it collapsed to 0.019.
+At 50 percent fill, it fell to 0.019.
 Structured long context did not show the same instability.
-In other words, the issue was not simply “more tokens hurt.”
-The issue was that unstructured long context became unreliable under certain load conditions.
+More tokens were not the whole problem.
+Unstructured long context became unreliable under some load conditions.

-The second experiment tested a different question: what happens when the relevant material is buried inside a lot of plausible but irrelevant text?
+The second experiment tested what happens when relevant material appears inside a lot of plausible but irrelevant text.

 At moderate pollution levels, the strategies clustered fairly closely.
-Nothing separated decisively.
+No strategy separated decisively.
 At 950k pollution tokens, the picture changed.
 Basic RAG reached F1 0.307.
-Advanced RAG reached 0.314.
-Naive long context reached 0.148.
+Advanced RAG reached F1 0.314.
+Naive long context reached F1 0.148.

 I assumed the advanced retrieval stack would clearly beat basic BM25 retrieval.
 On this dataset, it did not.

 Basic RAG averaged F1 0.221.
-Advanced RAG averaged 0.217.
-That difference is small enough to treat as noise in practical terms, but it still matters directionally: the simpler baseline was at least as good as the more complicated system.
+Advanced RAG averaged F1 0.217.
+That difference is small enough to treat as noise in practical terms.
+It still matters directionally because the simpler baseline was at least as good as the more complicated system.

 The likely reason is domain fit.
-Technical documentation has strong lexical signals: model names, parameter names, endpoint names, and error strings.
-BM25 can do very well when the question and the source share precise terminology.
+Technical documentation often repeats exact names from the source.
+A question may include the same model name or parameter name that appears in the answer.
+BM25 can work well when the question and the source share precise terms.
 In that environment, embeddings and reranking add complexity faster than they add value.

 If your source material looks like API docs or model cards, start with BM25 and measure from there.
-Add hybrid retrieval, reranking, or query decomposition only if the simple baseline stops being good enough.
+Add hybrid retrieval only after the simple baseline stops being good enough.
+Reranking and query decomposition should earn their complexity in your own evals.

 A Decision Framework

-The most useful outcome of this work is not a winner.
-It is a better way to choose.
+The most useful outcome of this work is a better way to choose.

-- Latency-sensitive production systems: start with retrieval.
-In these runs, retrieval processed roughly 92k tokens regardless of corpus size, while full-context approaches scaled with window usage and could exceed 60 seconds near the high end.
+- For latency sensitive production systems, start with retrieval.
+In these runs, retrieval processed roughly 92k tokens regardless of corpus size.
+Full context approaches grew with window usage and could exceed 60 seconds near the high end.

-- Offline or batch analysis: structured full-context is reasonable when you can tolerate higher latency and you want the best answer quality from a large window.
+- For offline or batch analysis, structured full context can be reasonable when you can tolerate higher latency and want the best answer quality from a large window.

-- Noisy corpus: retrieval is the safer default because it can filter irrelevant material before generation.
+- For noisy corpora, retrieval is the safer default because it can filter irrelevant material before generation.

-- Greenfield builds: benchmark a BM25 baseline before adding hybrid complexity.
+- For new builds, benchmark a BM25 baseline before adding hybrid complexity.
 On this corpus, the simple baseline was competitive with the more elaborate stack.

-- Any system using long context: measure fill percentage during evaluation.
+- For any system using long context, measure fill percentage during evaluation.
 Window size alone tells you very little about how the system will behave under load.

 That last point matters for operational planning.
-Retrieval kept latency relatively predictable because the generation step stayed small.
-Full-context strategies grew with prompt size.
-If your system has SLOs, concurrency constraints, or cost targets, that difference is not abstract.
+Retrieval kept latency relatively predictable because the generation prompt stayed small.
+Full context strategies grew with prompt size.
+If your team has strict latency or cost targets, that difference changes capacity planning.

 Why Fill Percentage Mattered

-Fill percentage was the most important control mechanism in the study.
+Fill percentage was the most important control in the study.

-To isolate context engineering from prompt size, every strategy was padded to the same percentage of its available window.
-That made fill percentage a proxy for attention strain.
-It is also what exposed the naive long-context failure zone around 50 to 70 percent fill.
+To isolate context engineering from prompt size, I padded every strategy to the same percentage of its available window.
+That made fill percentage a rough measure of attention strain.
+It also exposed the naive long context failure zone around 50 to 70 percent fill.

 If you are evaluating context strategies in your own stack, track fill percentage explicitly.
 It can change quality more than teams expect.